Y0Coss/docs-fork/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd_migration_use-cases/guide.en-gb.md

 ---
 title: "Public VCF as-a-Service - Migrate from VMware vSphere on OVHcloud"
-excerpt: "Find out how to prepare a migration from managed VMware vSphere on OVHcloud to a solution based on a managed Public VCF as-a-Service on OVHcloud environnement"
+excerpt: "Find out how to prepare a migration from managed VMware vSphere on OVHcloud to a solution based on a Public VCF as-a-Service on OVHcloud environnement"
 updated: 2025-05-06
 ---

 > [!primary]
 >
-> ManagedPublic VCF as-a-Service on OVHcloud is currently in alpha phase.
+> Public VCF as-a-Service on OVHcloud is currently in alpha phase.
 This guide can evolve and be updated in the future with the advances of our teams in charge of this product.
 >

 ## Objective